-There are an estimated 2 billion people living in low-income rural communities that are underserved in terms of access to affordable quality consumer goods, food, and pro-poor innovations such as cookstoves and solar lamps.
-At the same time, many women in these communities are unemployed or underemployed while being solely responsible for their children and parents.
+There are an estimated four billion people living in low-income communities that are underserved in terms of access to affordable quality consumer goods, food, and sanitation facilities.
+They are commonly referred to as the Base of the Pyramid (BoP).
+At the same time, many women in these communities are unemployed or underemployed.
 These women constitute a huge untapped source of entrepreneurial potential and are also likely to invest their earnings in the needs of their families including education.

-Traditional distribution channels for manufactured food, consumer goods, and in particular pro-poor innovations in developing countries typically end in small urban centers.
-At this point, people living in rural areas are forced to use relatively expensive public transport, and expend significant amounts of non-productive time accessing those urban outlets.
-In general, there is a total absence of third party distribution enterprises to bridge the gap between rural consumers and formal sector manufacturers.
+Traditional distribution channels for manufactured food and consumer goods typically end in small urban centers.
+People living in rural areas are forced to use relatively expensive public transport, and expend significant amounts of time accessing those urban outlets.
+In general, there is a total absence of third-party distribution enterprises to bridge the gap between rural consumers and formal sector manufacturers.

-We provide a business opportunity for corporations such as Unilever, Nestlé and Claro, as they are able to tap into new markets at the base of the pyramid.
+We provide a business opportunity for companies such as Unilever, Nestlé, and Claro, as they are able to tap into new markets at the base of the pyramid.

-We offer an investment opportunity in enterprises on a case by case basis for social investors.
-Additionally, donors can provide grants for entrepreneur training or uniforms, or for use as enterprise capital.
-All such forms of participation will help to scale the number of producers we are able to include, magnifying these businesses’ social impact.
+We offer an investment opportunity in our businesses on a case by case basis for social investors.
+Additionally, donors can provide grants for entrepreneur training or uniforms, or for business case development.
+All such forms of participation will help to scale the number of women we are able to impact.